Selling products in the age of omnichannel distribution takes a lot of tools.

 We’ve got all the information you need (including a tip on the one tool that will help you make killer line sheets in just seconds).
 But first, we need to learn some basics: What are line sheets, what should they include, and how should brands use them?

-What Is a Line Sheet?
+What Is a Line or Sales Sheet Template?

 A line sheet is a tool for product marketing and sales.
 It’s used by manufacturers, wholesalers, and brands to display basic, yet important information about their products to potential buyers and retailer partners.